 Because this problem creates severe mental confusions, causes addiction, can lead to mental illness, and can make some people violent.
 Too many rehabilitation cases never recover; these people undergo agonies.
 This form of "recreation" has proved very harmful to young drug users in Britain.
 Furthermore, advocates of LSD “therapy” exert an underground influence of grave proportions.
 Hallucinogenic drugs confer an illusion of "spiritual experiences."
 The promoters of Stanislav Grof LSD lore are prone to magnifying this deception.
 Hallucinations caused by certain drugs can be overpowering, but are solely chemical effects on the brain, nothing spiritual at all.

 Drugs like cannabis and MDMA (Ecstasy) often lead to cocaine and heroin addiction, which can be fatal.
 Overdoses have been too common.
 Some victims survive with difficulty, but others die.
-Cannabis is now a much stronger drug than it was in former decades; the older commodity nevertheless caused a number of injurious side-effects known in clinical literature.
+Cannabis is now a much stronger drug than in former decades; the older commodity nevertheless caused a number of injurious side-effects known in clinical literature.
 The pro-drugs lobby often state that alcohol is more harmful than heroin and cocaine, a superficial facesaver argument.
 Drug use is implicated as a major cause in many murders, including knife crimes.

 1. The Class C Phase of Cannabis

 In Britain, cannabis use increased dramatically by the 1990s.
 This drug eventually caused serious trouble in British schools, resulting in moods of both aggression and lethargy, contrary to the pro-drug propaganda favoured for many years by "legalisers."
 Long-term users of cannabis can lose all incentive for anything except recourse to this disruptive drug.
 The British Labour government of Tony Blair failed to cordon the problems involved, and instead became legalisers.
-They relaxed restrictions upon cannabis in January 2004, reclassifying it as a class C drug (instead of the danger category class B) in relation to the Misuse of Drugs Act.
+They relaxed restrictions upon cannabis in January 2004, reclassifying this substance as a class C drug (instead of the danger category class B) in relation to the Misuse of Drugs Act.
 The Home Secretary David Blunkett announced the pending change in 2001, and this was pursued to completion, despite objections in 2003 from the International Narcotics Control Board.